-Projects in the ACL are sponsored by professional contacts of Dr. Walker, and alumni of the school, at very senior levels in their organizations.
+Most projects in the ACL are sponsored by Seattle-based firms, professional contacts of Dr. Walker, and alumni of the school, at very senior levels in their organizations.
 Students taking the ACL are assured a strong learning experience and a commitment from the firm to provide access to decision maker and information that will make the experience meaningful.